radius-project/docs/docs/content/tutorials/tutorial-add-radius/index.md

    kubectl delete namespace demo
    ```

-   The ouput should look similar to:
+   The output should look similar to:

    ```
    namespace "demo" deleted